This story has been updated. It was originally published on 2 August 2018.

-With heatwaves everywhere from Japan to the UK, and Algeria to California, everyone has plenty of tips on how to keep cool.
-But which tips and facts stand up to scientific scrutiny?
-We look at the evidence for whether you should…
+During heatwaves, everyone has plenty of tips on how to keep cool.
+But which tips and facts stand up to scientific scrutiny on the hottest days of the year?
+We look at the evidence for whether you should:

 1) Stick to cold rather than hot drinks